-- Academy blazer

-- White shirt

-- House tie

-- Lanyard and House Badge

-- Optional Academy jumper (sleeved or sleeveless)

-- Plain black trousers (not skin tight on legs or ankles; not to have zip pockets; not to have external pockets; must have tailored pockets) or Academy approved plain black skirt (to the knee) with appropriate plain black tightsBlack socks

-- Plain black thin belt (if necessary)
+- Academy blazer. - White shirt. - House tie. - Lanyard and House Badge. - Optional Academy jumper (sleeved or sleeveless). - Plain black trousers (not skin tight on legs or ankles; not to have zip pockets; not to have external pockets; must have tailored pockets) or Academy approved plain black skirt (to the knee) with appropriate plain black tights (from 40 denier), black ankle socks.
+Plain black thin belt (if necessary). - Shoes must be flat, leather shoes in all black.
+Boots and trainers are not allowed.
+Shoes with coloured adornments, badges or logos (for example Vivienne Westwood) are not allowed. - Bag big enough for PE Kit and trainers, A4 planner, additional books and equipment. - Coats are permitted but no sports jackets, hooded jackets or hoodies are allowed.